geduldig/TwitterAPI/README.rst

 This method works with all version 1.1 and version 2 endpoints.
 Typcally, ``request()`` takes two arguments: a Twitter endpoint and a dictionary of endpoint parameters.

 The method returns an object that will iterate either search results and streams.
-The returned object also give you access to the raw response (``r.text``) and the HTTP status code (``r.status_code``).
+The returned object also gives you access to the raw response (``r.text``) and the HTTP status code (``r.status_code``).
 See the `requests <http://docs.python-requests.org/en/latest/user/quickstart/>`_ library documentation for more details.

 Documentation
 -------------